What is a business plan

 Tips For Generating good business ideas

 − What do I enjoy doing the most?
 Doing something enjoyable is a good way to ignite commitment and possibly uncover an idea that will prove profitable.
 For example, the Boeing (aircraft) Company got its start after flight enthusiast Bill Boeing built a plane in 1916.
 One plane led to two, then three… and so on.
 In Glasgow, Scotland child-lover Cathy Campbell turned the front room of her home into a crèche (a daycare centre).
-Cathy started small and insists she wants to stay small so she can focus on her clients and avoid too many administrative duties – thereby allowing her to do what she loves most, which is play with children.
+Cathy started small and insists she wants to stay small so she can focus on her clients and avoid too many administrative duties – thereby allowing her to do what she loves most, which is play with children. − What are my hobbies and/or interests?
+Anything from growing roses to personalizing software programs to building model ships can be turned into a profitable business if the circumstances are right – either by teaching others how to do it, by packaging and selling what is created, or by selling related products to fellow enthusiasts.
+For example, quite a number of multi-million dollar computer companies (Apple, Dell, Microsoft…) were started by ‘computer nerds’ who turned their computing interests into selling marketable computing products and services to similar enthusiasts.

 -What subject(s) or pastimes did I enjoy in college (or high school)?
 Think back to your student years.
 Can the one or two subjects you found most fascinating be turned into a money-making idea?
 With a little thought and effort they just might.
 For example, when MIT professor Harold Edgerton invented the strobe light he couldn’t interest General Electric in its possibilities so he hooked up with two students and formed a business (EG&G) that photographed mechanical processes at high speed, thereby providing a new way to look at, and solve, industrial problems.
 Similarly, Hewlett-Packard was formed by two Stanford students (Dave Packard and Bill Hewlett) who had a passion for electronics.
 One of their first products, an audio oscillator, was purchased by Walt Disney for the making of Fantasia.
 Then there’s Gary Comer.
 With no more than a high school education and a love of sailing, Gary started a business that supplied sailing equipment to fellow enthusiasts.
 The name of that business?
 Mail order giant, Lands’ End.